All Books

 Key Takeaways

-• Use specific body language to make a killer first impression.
+• Use confident body language and an engaging smile to make a great first impression.

 Who Should Read